Supadoopa/awesome-llm-apps/starter_ai_agents/ai_medical_imaging_agent/README.md

 3. **Analysis Failures**:
    - Check your internet connection for research functionality
    - Verify the image quality is sufficient for analysis
+   - Ensure all dependencies are properly installed

 4. **Dependency Issues**:
    - Run `pip install -r requirements.txt` to ensure all packages are installed
    - Check Python version compatibility (3.8+)
+   - If using a virtual environment, ensure it's activated

+5. **Search Functionality Issues**:
+   - Ensure internet connection is available
+   - Check if DuckDuckGo search is accessible in your region

 ## 📝 License